cs2113-s23/cs2113-s23.github.io/labs/00-setup.md

 Next, press the green `Create repository` button.

 The page will load the homepage of your repo.
-Under the `Settings` tab at the top, click on `Collaborators` on the left hand menu, click the green `Add people` button, and add the following collaborators (the grader):
+Under the `Settings` tab at the top, click on `Collaborators` on the left hand menu, click the green `Add people` button, and add the following collaborators (in the future, the grader, but for now, the instructor):
-`TBA`
+`kdobolyi`

 This will send an invite (that experies in seven days) to your grader(s).
 They'll be monitoring their inboxes for these items during lab; you must create this repo in your lab session to ensure the grader accepts the invite.
-This also means you should email the graders first if you have grading questions; the professor is not automatically added to your submissions.
+This also means you should email the graders first if you have grading questions; the professor is not automatically added to your submissions (in general).

 ## Part 2: Checking out your repo